Aphelandra

-Aphelandra is a genus of about 170 species of flowering plants in the family Acanthaceae, native to tropical regions of the Americas.
+Aphelandra is a genus of over 200 species of flowering plants in the family Acanthaceae, native to tropical regions of the Americas.

 They are evergreen shrubs growing to 1–2 m tall, with opposite, simple leaves 5–30 cm long, often with white veins.
 The flowers are produced in dense spikes, with brightly coloured bracts.

 Several species are grown as houseplants for their patterned leaves and brightly coloured inflorescences.

 Pharmacological activity

 Pharmacological reports on genus Aphelandra are Antibacterial activity, Antifungal activity and Immunomodulatory activity.

 Phytochemistry

 Phytochemical reports on genus Aphelandra are Alkaloids, Flavonoids, Isoflavones, Benzoxazinoids-cyclic hydroxamic acid and their corresponding glucosides.

 Selected species

+206 species are accepted.
+They include: